 Pre-Application Process for NICHD Network Multisite Clinical Research

-NICHD has been a leader in designing and supporting research networks that enable robust clinical research on unique populations, such as pregnant and lactating people, women, children, and people with disabilities.
-These efforts, such as the Maternal-Fetal Medicine Units Network, have helped make clinical research among these vulnerable groups safe, effective, and efficient.
-Recently, NICHD has announced its intent to open their network research infrastructure to all qualified investigators.
+NICHD is a longtime leader in designing and supporting research networks that enable robust clinical research on unique populations, such as pregnant and lactating people, women, children, and people with disabilities.
+These efforts have helped make clinical research among these vulnerable groups safe, effective, and efficient.
+Recently, NICHD announced its intent to open the network research infrastructure to all qualified investigators.

-Note: Only projects approved during the pre-application process can be submitted in response to the specific FOAs for multisite network clinical research activities.
+• Only projects approved during the pre-application process can be submitted in response to the specific announcement for multisite network clinical research activities (PAR-23-037).

 If you have questions, email them to NICHD-Network-ClinicalResearch@mail.nih.gov.

-The following sections outline and describe the pre-application process for this initiative.
+The following sections outline and describe the pre-application process for this initiative and the anticipated timelines.

-Any investigator planning to submit an application in response to an NICHD network clinical research FOA must first submit a letter of inquiry at least 120 calendar days before the application due date (NIH Application Standard Due Dates for U01).
+Any investigator planning to submit an application in response to an NICHD network clinical research notice of funding opportunity (NOFO) must submit a letter of inquiry at least 4 to 8 months before the application due date (NIH Application Standard Due Dates for U01).
+Results from the pilot phase of the revised pre-application process showed that moving from the letter of inquiry through the pre-application process took approximately 8 months.
+Please review the Timelines information for projected timelines based on grant application receipt dates.

 Please note the following about the letter of inquiry:

-• The scientific contact named in the FOA must receive the letter through email to NICHD-Network-ClinicalResearch@mail.nih.gov.
+• The scientific contact named in the NOFO must receive the letter through email to NICHD-Network-ClinicalResearch@mail.nih.gov.

 • The time between submitting the letter of inquiry and the application due date is meant to allow ample time for application development.